bahim22/work/Docs2/Aplus_Notes3.md

 ### Multifunction Devices and Printers

-1. Computer languages used to describe printer page appearance include:
+1. Computer languages used to describe printer page appearance include: PS and PCL
 2. Printer categories: impact, inkjet, dye-sublimation, thermal, laser, 3-D, virtual
 3. Printer config include paper orientation settings (switch between portrait or landscape mode).
-4. Duplex assemblies enable auto two-sided printing.
+4. `Duplex assemblies` enable auto two-sided (duplex) printing.
+5. ADF feature of MFP optimizes multi-page doc processing.
+6.
-5. security measures can be implemented on a MFP can include user auth on the device via system software, restricting physical access, review of audit logs, or PIN printing.
+7. security measures can be implemented on a MFP can include user auth on the device via system software, restricting physical access, review of audit logs, or PIN printing.
-6. Printer replacement parts are called a maintenance kit.
+8. Printer replacement parts are called a maintenance kit.
-7. **Impact** printers physically strike an ink ribbon against paper's surface. dot-matrix printers are used in business settings, (POS machines).
+9. **Impact** printers physically strike an ink ribbon against paper's surface. dot-matrix printers are used in business settings, (POS machines).
    1. `Printwires` are pins held by the `printhead`.
 (9 (draft) or 24 (letter quality or NLQ) pins).
+   2. Dot-matrix and impact printers are capable of creating duplicate pages (multipart forms) during print process.
+   3. Dot-matrix uses inked ribbon to create imprint on the paper
-   2. Tractor-feed paper: continuous-feed paper with holes on its side, engaged by metal sprockets to pull paper through
+   4. Tractor-feed paper: continuous-feed paper with holes on its side, engaged by metal sprockets to pull paper through.
-8. **Inkjet** `ink-dispersion`: uses printhead connected to carriage that contains ink, and is moved by a belt and motor, then a roller gets the paper from the tray or feeder and pushes it through the printer.
+10. **Inkjet** `ink-dispersion`: uses printhead connected to carriage that contains ink, and is moved by a belt and motor, then a roller gets the paper from the tray or feeder and pushes it through the printer.
     1. the ink is moved via heat or mechanical method and is stored in ink cartridges.
+    2. Inexpensive and common in SOHO environments, but the ink cart is most expensive component to replace.
-   2. Usually come in four cartridges, one for each CMYK colors and another for black.
+    3. Usually come in four cartridges, one for each `CMYK` colors and another for black.
-9. **Laser**
+11. **Laser**: Steps - Processing, charging, exposing, developing, transferring, fusing, cleaning
+    1. Imaging drum holds the rep of the output image drawn on its surface by laser printer's laser.
+    2. Fuser assembly applies high temps & pressure to bond toner to the paper
+    3. Transfer belt picks up the colors layers of an image from the imaging drum and passes the finished image onto the paper
+    4. Transfer roller applies electrical charge to the paper to move the rep of an image/text from imaging drum to paper
+    5. Cleaning can be done with a toner vacuum, magnetic cleaning brush and isopropyl alcohol
-10. **Thermal**
+12. **Thermal**
-11. Components:
+    1. commonly used as PoS terminal component.
+13. Separation pad and pickup roller prevent multiple sheets of paper from getting fed into printer at same time.
+14. Printer calibration test is process of adjusting the output to match the image displayed on the PC.
+15. 3-D printers use plastic filament or resin to create output.

+- Vertical lines on pages printed from laser printer is indicative of a problem with the imaging drum.
+- Vertical lines on an inkjet printed paper can be resolved by cleaning the printheads and replacing the ink carts.
+- Unknown, garbled chars on a paper are a result of printer driver issues.
+- Toner falling off pages printed via laser printing indicate issues with the fuser assembly.
+- Faded and/or blank printouts are caused by an issue with depleted toner carts.
+  - When inkjet printers produce faded printouts, it's an issue with depleted ink cart and dried out ink on printhead nozzles.
+- Paper failing to feed and multipage misfeeds are caused by malfunctioning pickup rollers.
+- Can restart print spooler by running services.msc and selecting restart or modifying it's settings in the recovery tab.
+  - helps resolve nonresponsive printers that have multiple print jobs pending in queue.
+- speckling (small dots) are caused by leaky carts and build-up of foreign material inside printer case.
+- Troubleshoot the cleaning step in laser printers if the printout has double/echo, ghost images
+- Incorrect color settings can be troubleshot by using the correct printing paper, calibrating the display and printer.
+- Finishing issues deals with post-printing problems related to extra functions such as stapling and hole-punching printouts.
+  - Must remove jammed staples, empty hole-punch waste container and use printer's software to troubleshoot location of staples and holes.

 ----------